-On the recommendation of the Reopening Task Force, the Wildflower Board of Trustees announced that face masks are once again required for the sanctuary, but they remain optional in other Wildflower rooms.
-Social distance is still required in the sanctuary, but classroom and community room social distancing is optional based on personal preferences or health concerns.
+On the recommendation of the Reopening Task Force, the Wildflower Board of Trustees announced that face masks and social distancing are no longer required in the Wildflower Community Room and classrooms, except for singing.
+Both are still required for singing.

 You may find some other description of our services or children and youth religious education on our website.
 However, this information is the most up-to-date as we are navigating the pandemic.

 Below are details about what to expect at an in-person worship service.

 In-person attendance in the sanctuary will be limited to 70 people.
 If you are not vaccinated, feel uncomfortable with other risk factors, or prefer that modality, please continue to attend via Zoom.
 Our Zoom link is here.

 Children and Youth

-Our Children and Youth Religious Education (CYRE) program offers in-person indoor or outdoor classes during the time of the Sunday Service using distancing protocols that are appropriate for the situation.
+Our Children and Youth Religious Education (CYRE) program offers in-person indoor or outdoor classes during the time of the Sunday Service using masking and social distancing protocols that are appropriate for the situation.
 Children and youth begin in the worship service in the sanctuary and leave after the Time for All Ages to go to their classes.
 All of the RE classrooms have HEPA and UV air purifiers.

 Our home page description of the Sunday Service will indicate if the CYRE classes are meeting on that Sunday.
 The pattern will usually be that the second Sunday of the month is a Zoom-only service when there will be no CYRE classes.